Yogesh-Singh-Gadwal/Raspberry/README.md

 # this is just for learning perpose
-# it´s notan actual project
+# it´s not an actual project